-I had Texas Caviar when I was living in San Antonio.
-It was love at first bite.
-With ingredients such as black eyed peas, tomatoes, corn, and fresh green onions, whats not to love?
+I had Texas caviar when I was living in San Antonio and it was love at first bite.
+With delicious ingredients such as black eyed peas, tomatoes, corn, and fresh green onions, what’s not to love?

 Why Is It Called Texas ‘Caviar’?

-- Two cans black eyed peas (with jalapeno if you can get them)
+- Black eyed peas (with jalapeno if you can get them)

-- Large can petite diced tomatoes.
-Feel free to substitute fresh tomatoes if you have them available to you!
+- Petite diced tomatoes (feel free to substitute for fresh Roma or tomatoes if you have them available to you).

 - Fresh parsley

 Drain all of your cans well and dump them one by one into a dishpan or a large bowl.